However, you may have also seen videos on YouTube or TikTok where naturals use a certain type of brush called a Denman brush on their natural hair.

-So, what gives?
-What is the Denman brush and why are naturals using them despite all the stay-away-from-brushes-because-they-will-ruin-your-hair advice?
+So, what is a Denman brush and why are naturals using it despite the advice to stay away from brushes that can ruin their hair?

-In this article, I will be discussing with you what a Denman brush is and why it is perfectly safe for your natural hair.
+In this article, I will explain what a Denman brush is and why it is safe to use it on your natural hair.

 What is a Denman Brush?